 Don’t be lead into thinking that there is little you can do to directly impact the lives of the locals in a positive way.
 By dining at one of the many charitable restaurants operating in Siem Reap, you will be supporting their free education and vocational training programmes, which aim to help alleviate poverty.

-Roughly five kilometres out of the town along National Road 6 is Le Jardin des Délices, a training restaurant serving dishes prepared by culinary students and teachers of the renowned Ecole d’Hôtellerie et de Tourisme Paul Dubrule, which offers free education and vocational training to around 350 Cambodians each year.
-Their Cambodian, Asian or Western three-course set menus are prepared by culinary students and their teachers, and can be enjoyed on the luscious garden patio area of the school.
+Only a 10 minute tuk-tuk ride away from town is Le Jardin des Délices, a training restaurant located at the renowned École d’Hôtellerie et de Tourisme Paul Dubrule, which offers vocational hospitality training to around 300 Cambodians each year.
+Enjoy Asian and Western set menus prepared and served by culinary students and their teachers.
+Dine alfresco overlooking their luscious tropical garden.

 On the outskirts of Siem Reap is Sala Bai, a hotel and restaurant helping to give underprivileged locals a leg up in the hospitality industry via free professional training.
 There are various à la carte options as well as Asian and Western set menus, which change every two weeks and cost from just $12 for starter, main and dessert.